 Exercise the right amount:

 In patients with coronary artery disease and high CRP, exercise helped to lower CRP levels.[ref]
-And a meta-analysis of 83 studies showed an overall positive effect of exercise for slightly lowering CRP.[ref]
+For instance, a meta-analysis of 83 studies showed an overall positive effect of exercise for slightly lowering CRP.[ref]
 Intense exercise may increase inflammatory levels of IL-6 and CRP. [ref][ref]

 In people with sleep apnea, a CPAP machine lowered CRP and Il-6 levels.

 People with depression are likely to have higher CRP levels.
-It isn’t clear whether the high CRP levels are causing depression or if depression is somehow causing inflammation. [ref]
+However, it isn’t clear whether the high CRP levels are causing depression or if depression is somehow causing inflammation. [ref]

 High CRP levels are associated with low vitamin D levels.[ref]
 Some studies recommend raising vitamin D levels as a way of decreasing inflammation and CRP levels.
 A meta-analysis of studies on vitamin D supplementation does show that it decreases CRP.[ref]
 So get out in the sunshine when possible, and get a vitamin D test done to see if you are low.